- About Us

 The Forest Refuge's retreat environment balances solitude with community.
 Although each participant follows an individual program of silent practice, the presence of other retreatants (yogis) and staff throughout the center lends encouragement and support.

-Teacher support during a personal retreat includes two individual teacher interviews each week and twice-weekly dharma talks in the meditation hall.
+Teacher support during a personal retreat includes two individual meetings with a teacher each week, and twice-weekly dharma talks in the meditation hall.
 Yogis also have access to a small library of selected books and talks.
 Each week, teachers lead yogis in a renewed commitment to the refuges and precepts.

 Mostly, there is no fixed daily schedule, although exceptions to this are made for visiting monastic teachers from various Asian monastic traditions.